JackieTseng/DeepLearning-Application/README.md

 # DeepLearing

-**Search Image by Image**, a training project about Deep Learing application
+**Search Images by Image**, a project about Deep Learing application

 **Based on E-commerce Sites's Goods Search**